l50/starter_hack_lab/0_vm_create_and_destroy.md

    * Username: `vagrant`
    * Password: `vagrant`

+At this point, you should feel free to move on to [Virtual Machine Setup](1_vm_setup.md).
+However, if you want to know how to tear everything down once you're finished with the VM, keep reading.

 ## Stop the VM
 Once you're finished, you can stop the VM with:
 ```